Electrical diagram of transformer wiring:

 01. Timer:

-A timer is a type of time-switching device that controls and controls electrical circuits and electrical and electronic devices through time setting (on/off).
+A timer is a type of time-switching device that controls and controls Electrical circuits and electrical and electronic devices through time setting (on/off).
 The timer is basically 8-pin.
 Like other controlling devices the timer has a coil and when this coil is magnetized, the timer works on/off.
-The timer has two common ends and each common end has normally close and normally open options.
-When the timer is set by time, the timer trips at the end of that time and turns the common’s normally closed (on) to open (off) and normally open (off) to close (on).
+The timer has 2 common ends and each common end has normally close and normally open options.
+When the timer is set by time, the timer trips at the end of that time and turns the common is normally closed (on) to open (off) and normally open (off) to close (on).
 This is how the timer works.

 02. Magnetic Contactor:

 A magnetic contactor is an electromagnetic switching device.
-It is generally used for controlling three-phase motors.
-The operation of a magnetic contactor is similar to that of a relay, but a relay is used for low-power or low-voltage connections, and a magnetic contactor is used for high-power or high-voltage connections.
-As soon as the supply is applied to the magnetic contactor coil, its normally open contacts are closed and normally closed contacts are opened and the associated devices are also operated.
+It is generally used for controlling 3-phase Motors.
+The operation of a magnetic contactor is similar to that of a Relay. but a relay is used for low-power or low-voltage connections, and a magnetic contactor is used for high-power or high-voltage connections.
+As soon as the supply is applied to the magnetic contactor coil. its normally open contacts are closed and normally closed contacts are opened and the associated devices are also operated.
 This is how a magnetic contactor works.

 03. RCBO:

-An RCBO protects electrical equipment against two types of faults; Residual current and over current.
-Residual current, or earth leakage as it is sometimes referred to, occurs when there is a break in the circuit which can be caused by faulty electrical wiring or if the wire is accidentally cut.
+An RCBO protects Electrical equipment against 2 types of faults.
+Residual current and over current.
+Residual current. or earth leakage as it is sometimes referred to, occurs when there is a break in the circuit which can be caused by faulty electrical wiring or if the wire is accidentally cut.
 When there is a break in the circuit which may be due to faulty electrical wiring or accidental cutting of the wire.
-To prevent the current from being redirected and causing an electric shock, the RCBO current breaker stops it.
+To prevent the current from being redirected and causing an electric shock. the RCBO current breaker stops it.

 04. DP MCB:

-DP MCB In Two Pole MCB, switching & protection is affected in phases and the neutral.
-A Double Pole or DP Switch is a Switch that Controls two Circuits at the same time.
+DP MCB In 2 Pole MCB, switching & protection is affected in phases and the neutral.
+A Double Pole or DP Switch is a Switch that Controls 2 Circuits at the same time.
 In terms of Residential Switching, this Normally means it Switches the live and Neutral at the same time.
-In Layperson Terms, Double Pole switches or DP Switches are Exclusively Designed to Control two Different Electrical Circuits at the same time, which allows the Appliances to Isolate in a safe and reliable manner.
-Fan or light Combinations and Medical Equipment are some of the many applications for DP Electrical Switches.
+In Layperson Terms, Double Pole switches or DP Switches are Exclusively Designed to Control 2 Different Electrical Circuits at the same time, which allows the Appliances to Isolate safely and reliably.
+Fan or light Combinations and Medical Equipment are some of the many applications for DP Electrical Switches and Electrical components.

 05. Transformer:

 Using a transformer, electric energy can be moved from one AC circuit to another.
-A transformer uses the electromagnetic induction principle to either increase or decrease the AC voltage (step-up or step-down).
+A Transformer uses the electromagnetic induction principle to either increase or decrease the AC voltage (step-up or step-down).
 To lower the power in the circuits of low-voltage devices like doorbells, transformers are frequently utilized.

 06. Light: